15 Best Beaches Near Detroit: A Local’s Guide to Sand & Swimming

 📍 2 Inselruhe Ave, Detroit, MI 48207

 Yes, there’s a real beach right in the city, and it’s a gem.
-Belle Isle Beach offers beautiful views of the Detroit skyline with Windsor, Ontario just across the water.
-The water here is surprisingly clear, the beach is well-maintained, and there’s plenty of shady lawn space to spread out.
-Restrooms are clean, and Jump Island (a floating inflatable waterpark) adds a little extra fun if you’re visiting with kids.
+Belle Isle Beach looks out at the Detroit skyline with Windsor, Ontario across the water.
+The water is clearer than people expect, the sand is well-maintained, and there’s plenty of shady lawn to spread out.
+Restrooms are clean, and a seasonal floating inflatable water park adds a little extra for kids.

-While you’re there, make time to explore the rest of Belle Isle State Park—the aquarium, conservatory, and nature center are all worth a visit.
+While you’re there, explore the rest of Belle Isle Park — the aquarium, conservatory, and nature center are all worth the time, and the whole island is a state park.

 📍 6360 Chilson Rd, Howell, MI 48843

-This spot feels like a true getaway.
-Surrounded by green hills and quiet trails, Bishop Lake is peaceful and picturesque.
-It’s hard to believe it’s just minutes from Brighton.
+This one feels like a true getaway.
+Tucked into the green hills and quiet trails of the Brighton Recreation Area, Bishop Lake is peaceful and picturesque, and it’s hard to believe it’s only minutes from town.
+A Recreation Passport is required.

 Half-Moon Lake